Selective LoRA for Visual Tokens and Attention Heads: Related Work

-\paragraph{PEFT of VLMs.} A common approach to efficient fine-tuning of VLMs is to reduce the number of parameters to update, which is often called parameter-efficient fine-tuning (PEFT).
-One important milestone in PEFT is leveraging the reparameterization of the parameters of models, often notably represented by low-rank adaptation (LoRA) \citep{hu2022lora}, which has also been shown to be effective for VLMs \citep{sung2022vl,gao2023llama,zong2024mova, zanella2024low}.
-Recently, Schulman et al.~\cite{schulman2025lora} examined the effects of applying LoRA either only to attention layers or to all layers, including MLP/MoE layers, a topic explored in prior works \citep{zaken2021bitfit,zhao2020masking,sung2021training,guo2020parameter,fu2023effectiveness, wang2025vision}.
-In contrast, our work explores a more structured approach—applying LoRA selectively to attention heads and to the visual token span only.
-Meanwhile, \citet{shuttleworth2024lora} reported findings that contradict \cite{schulman2025lora}, showing that LoRA can behave differently from full fine-tuning, with both studies focusing on pure text-based benchmarks.
-In contrast, we focus on visual reasoning tasks, including both grounding and VQA tasks.
+\paragraph{PEFT for VLMs.} A common approach to efficient fine-tuning of VLMs is to reduce the number of parameters to update, which is often called parameter-efficient fine-tuning (PEFT).
+One important milestone in PEFT is reparameterizing model updates, notably represented by low-rank adaptation (LoRA) \citep{hu2022lora}, which has also been shown to be effective for VLMs \citep{sung2022vl,gao2023llama,zong2024mova, zanella2024low, dong2024internlm, wei2025moka}.
+Recently, Schulman and Thinking Machines Lab~\citeyearpar{schulman2025lora} examined the effects of applying LoRA either only to attention layers or to all layers, including MLP/MoE layers, a topic explored in prior works \citep{zaken2021bitfit,zhao2020masking,sung2021training,guo2020parameter,fu2023effectiveness, wang2025vision}.
+However, our work explores a more structured approach~\citep{hu2023vl, zhou2024empirical}—applying LoRA selectively to attention heads and to the visual token span only~\citep{wu2024reft}.
+Meanwhile, \citet{shuttleworth2024lora} reported findings that contradict \cite{schulman2025lora}, showing that LoRA can behave differently from full fine-tuning, with both studies focusing on pure-text benchmarks.
+In contrast, we focus on visual reasoning tasks, including grounding and VQA tasks.

 \paragraph{Token selection and reduction for VLMs.} Token selection and reduction have been applied to improve VLM inference efficiency.
 Token pruning removes unimportant input tokens based on relevance criteria.
 FastV~\citep{chen2024image} ranks visual tokens by attention scores, while SparseVLM~\citep{zhang2024sparsevlm} first filters relevant text tokens and then keeps the most attended visual tokens.
 Token merging instead combines similar tokens to reduce sequence length.
 PuMer~\citep{cao2023pumer} prunes low-saliency visual tokens and merges similar tokens within the same modality, and VisionZip~\citep{yang2025visionzip} merges non-dominant visual tokens based on attention scores.
 On the other hand, we explore a different angle through token selection—investigating how constraining the set of input tokens can make the fine-tuning of VLMs (rather than inference) more efficient by applying Image-LoRA to the visual-token span only.
 This offers two benefits: (1) it saves FLOPs from both input and output text, and (2) such LoRA fine-tuning does not alter the pure-text reasoning behavior of VLMs.